-Concurrent programming gains popularity over the past decades.
-Every language and platform provides the corresponding primitives, which becomes harder and harder to use in the most efficient way with increasing the system complexity, such as having multiple NUMA nodes, as well as with relaxations of memory models.
-This arises several important in practice questions.
+Concurrent programming has gained popularity over the past decades.
+Every language and platform provides corresponding primitives, which become harder and harder to use efficiently with the increasing system complexity, such as having multiple NUMA nodes, as well as with relaxations of memory models.
+Several important questions arise from this in practice.
 How to build efficient concurrent algorithms nowadays?
 What is the best trade-off between progress guarantees, efficiency, and fairness?
 How to check all these algorithms for correctness?
 How to benchmark them?
-While some of the questions are partially answered in the academic, a lot of the practical problems are still open.
+While some of the questions are partially answered in academia, a lot of the practical problems are still open.
 Our primary focus is to answer these questions by providing practically reasonable and theoretically valuable solutions as well as high-quality tools that can help other researchers and developers in the field of concurrency.

 Our topics of interest include:

 - Parallel programming languages and models

 Traditional concurrent programming involves manipulating a shared mutable state.
 An alternative to this programming style is the communicating sequential processes (CSP) model, which share data via explicit communication.
 Kotlin Coroutines is a library that brings this model into the Kotlin language, where processes are represented via coroutines (they are light-weight threads).
 This way, there are several abstractions required for communication and synchronization between the coroutines, starting from the well-known locks and semaphores, and ending with channels — special producer-consumer structure to transfer the data among coroutines.
 This project is devoted to developing efficient primitives and adopting them for Kotlin Coroutines.

 Lincheck: testing concurrency on the JVM